RoboFTC/roboftc.github.io/cad/deadaxel.md

-# RoboFTC Dead Axle Design
+# RoboFTC Dead Axle Design | Shawn - 20077

 We have designed a configurable assembly for Onshape (and exported) and a .step available to download.
 The .step is made to connect to GoBilda Mecanum Wheels (both regular and GripForce), while the Onshape assembly is for Gripforces only.